Skip to content

 ./tools/submit.sh

-Uploading a with curl:
+Uploading a file with curl:

 curl -k -u n:n -F "file=@example.txt" \